 Main objectives of music teaching in the public secondary schools.
-Organization of the chorus and glee clubs, voice testing, seating, a survey of song materials available.
-Organization of courses in applied music,
+Organization of the chorus and glee clubs, voice testing, seating, a survey of song materials of song materials available.
+Organization of courses in applied music, harmony, history and appreciation.
+Fall (2) (Offered in 1941-42 and alternate years)